SanderMertens/flecs/docs/Queries.md

 </div>

 ## Iteration
 This section describes the different ways queries can be iterated.
-The code examples use filters, but also apply to cached queries and rules.

 <div class="flecs-snippet-tabs">
 <ul>